 And that’s really what happened – until that one summertime.
-I was learning tractate Yevamot, and for some reason I just couldn’t learn anymore.
+I was learning tractate Yevamot, and for some reason, I just couldn’t learn anymore.
 Maybe it was the heat, maybe it’s because Yevamot reminded me of yeshiva, when I found learning that tractate difficult and exhausting.

 Whatever it was, I found myself spending more and more time by the kollel’s coffee machine.
 And just for the record, it’s not because the learning bored me.

 I always used to give myself a nice lunch-break at 12 noon, for around half an hour or so, but before then, I used to knuckle down and really study.
-I wasn’t the star learner of the neighbourhood, I was more the sociable type, but when I learned, I learned properly.
+I wasn’t the star learner of the neighborhood, I was more the sociable type, but when I learned, I learned properly.

 But that summertime, I got much more lax, and it then very quickly he showed up.
 My yetzer hara.

-I’m not going to share all the details, because I don’t want to give anyone else any ideas, just like you wouldn’t share a step-by-step guide on how to easily commit suicide – because really, we’re talking about the same sort of thing.
+I’m not going to share all the details because I don’t want to give anyone else any ideas, just like you wouldn’t share a step-by-step guide on how to easily commit suicide – because really, we’re talking about the same sort of thing.

 The only difference is that killing yourself sounds a lot more frightening than getting the password for your neighbor’s WiFi connection, and wasting whole nights in front of the computer, and making excuses to your wife that you’re writing deep chiddushim on the Torah…

 That’s the sort of suicide attempt that could sound kind of interesting.
 And really, it was interesting.
 But it was still suicide…